crolllab/teaching/Bioinformatics_Tools/Course_2_Programs_Phylogeny/README.md

 We will use the following search term.
 Note also that we will now look for the nucleotide (or genome) sequence, not the protein sequence.

+NB: The NCBI API key is to authenticate us with the NCBI server.
+In principle, we'd all individually create a key.
+But for this exercise, we use a shared key.
+This is not a problem for our purposes, but in a real-world scenario, you'd want to have your own key.

+`NCBI_API_KEY=f6f94d428527aae6c5e31f36e1f270cbf608`
 `esearch -db nucleotide -query "Severe acute respiratory syndrome coronavirus 2 isolate SARS-CoV-2"`

 _Q6: How many such sequences exist on NCBI?_